playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 ## React

-By now we should be familiar with the `children` property in React.
-Now get ready-to-forget everything you know about it:
+By now, we should be familiar with the `children` property in React.
+Now get ready to forget everything you know about it:

 ```jsx
 const AddTwo = ({ children }) => {